Income Marketplace Review: Top 5 P2P Platform (Here’s why!)

 Income Marketplace Alternatives

-In terms of the business model, Income Marketplace is most comparable to other marketplaces such as Mintos, PeerBerry or Lendermarket.
-These also have a similar focus in terms of loan types and regional orientation.
+In terms of the business model, Income Marketplace is most comparable to other marketplaces such as Mintos, PeerBerry or Debitum.
+Those platforms have also a similar focus in terms of loan types and regional spread.

 You can find other Income Marketplace alternatives on the P2P Platform Comparison page.

-The Income Marketplace reviews within the P2P lending community are rated as above average.
-In the Community Voting 2023, a strong score of 3.77 was achieved with 87 votes (5th place out of 30 platforms).
-The year before, Income managed to reach 7th place (out of 20 platforms) with a score of 3.15.
+The Income Marketplace experience within the P2P lending community is rated as above average and positive.
+In the 2023 community voting, a strong score of 3.77 points was achieved with 87 votes (5th place out of 30 platforms).
+In the previous year, Income was ranked 7th (out of 20 platforms) with an average score of 3.15 points.

 FAQ Income Marketplace Review